coronel08/my-notes/notes/docs/aws.md

 -   SQS -Simple Que Service, send store and receive messages. used to decouple applications.
 Default retention 4 days, max 14 days. up to 10 messages at a time.
 Group data by using Group ID.
 Scales automatically.
 Max size is 256kb.

+    -   SQS Extended CLient - used for storing and consuming messages up to 2GB to get around 256KB.
+Consider using S3 for storage as well.
-    -   standard queue vs FIFO queue - Can't change queue type after you create it.
+    -   Standard Queue vs FIFO queue - Can't change queue type after you create it.
 At least once delivery.
 First In => First Out 300 msg/s without batching, 3000 msg/s with.
     -   Message Visibility Timeout - message visibility timeout is 30 seconds by default, max 12 hours, if not processed within the timeout it will be processed twice.
 Prevents other consumers from receiving and processing the same message.
     -   Dead Letter Queue(DLQ) - set a threshold of how many times the message can go back into the queue.
 After the threshold the message goes into the DLQ(Dead Letter Queue)
     -   Delay Queue - default is 0 seconds but can be up to 15 minutes
     -   Long Polling - Pull requests to SQS Queue, decreases API calls and increases efficiency.
 "WaitTimeSeconds" Between 1 - 20 seconds.
-    -   Security - can encrypt messages in queues using AWS KMS(Key Management Service)
+    -   Security - can encrypt messages in queues using SQS KMS encryption, relies on AWS KMS(Key Management Service)
     -   Delete - When you delete a que all the messages are no longer available.
 Can take up to 60 seconds.
+    -   SQS Policy - Same as an IAM Policy but with SQS Policy you can allow access to other AWS accounts.

 -   Kinesis - collect, process, and analyze streaming data such as Application logs, Metrics, and telemetry data.
 Meant for real time big data.
 Group data into shards using a partition key.
     -   Kinesis Data Streams - scaled with shards.
-Retention between 1 day(default) to 365.
+Retention between 1 day(default) to 7 and up to 365 using long term data retention.
 Manage scaling thru shard splitting or shard merging.
+Can capture GB's of data per second.
+Ideal for when you need to consume records in the same order a few hours later.
         -   producers - gets info from producers/source, puts it into shards.
 Provisioned Throughput Exceeded when shard is over used, need to use highly destributed partition key, retries with exponential backoff, or increase shards.
         -   consumers - gets data streams and processes it in kinesis data firehose, kinesis data analytics, apps, or lambda
             -   shared (classic) Fan out consumer pull - max 5 get records api calls/sec
             -   enhanced fan out consumer push - higher cost and lower latency pushes data to shards instead of pulling.
+        -   Kinesis Agent - offers an easy way to collect and send data to Kinesis Data Streams.
+Agent continously monitors a set of files and sends new data to your stream.
+Also emits CloudWatch metrics.
+Can also pre-process the records parsed before sending to stream.
+        -   Kinesis Client Library (KCL) - library that helps ensure that for every shard there is a record processor running and processing that shard.
+Ratio is 1:1
+        -   Kinesis Producer Library (KPL) - library that helps write to a Kinesis data stream.
+Acts as an intermediary between your producer application code and Kinesis Data Streams API actions.
-    -   Kinsesis Data Firehouse - upload streaming data into resources, automatic scaling. no data storage. convert data along the way. easiest way to load streaming data in data stores and analytic tools.
+    -   Kinsesis Data Firehose - upload streaming data into resources, automatic scaling. no data storage. convert data along the way. easiest way to load streaming data in data stores and analytic tools.
         -   writes data to S3, Redshift, ElasticSearch, or custom API or 3rd party like MongoDB
-    -   Kinesis Data Analytics - SQL application, build sql queries
+    -   Kinesis Data Analytics - SQL application, build sql queries, easiest way to analyze streaming data in real-time.
+Setup data source stream, write query, and setup destination for processed data.
     -   Kinesis Video Streams -

 ---